selkovjr/gt-2-thermistor-experiment/README.md

 The squiggly Steinhart-Hart residuals seen in Experiment 2 demand explanation.
 Steinhart and Hart have good reputations and thermistors are not known for exceedingly complex behavior.
 My thermocouple instrument has been recently calibrated by a standards lab, and I used boiling water and an ice bath to check that it was still sane before I set out to do these experiments.
 That makes the thermal gradient between the thermocouple and the proband thermistor a prime suspect.
 How big a gradient is it and is it possible that the shape of the field surrounding the probe and the thermistor is responsible for the warped resuduals?

 If this was a one-dimensional problem, the answer would be negative.
-All steady-state solutions in an insulated rod result in linear gradients.
-A quick search around the raw least-squares fit of the Steinhart-Hart model shows that no liear adjustment can result in a better fit.
+Only a linear gradient can be a steady-state solution in an insulated rod.
+A quick search around the raw least-squares fit of the Steinhart-Hart model shows that no liear adjustment can achieve a better fit.

 To find out what may be possible in two dimensions, I built this thermal model of the nozzle using [a version of Energy2D by AnaMarkH](https://github.com/AnaMarkH/energy2d):